jonathanjackson-1/insurance_churn_analysis/README.md

 ### Deliverables
 - Clean Database accessible through postgresql containing all related tables. *(Full SQL Notebook accessible [here](https://github.com/jonathanjackson-1/insurance_churn_analysis/blob/main/SQL_NOTEBOOK.sql))*
-- Executive Summary indicating key insights and visualizations uncovered during analysis, as well as reccomendations for future customer segmentation and areas of analysis.
+- Executive Summary indicating key insights and visualizations uncovered during analysis

-### Processes
-#### SQL
-- Create "address" database and import all relevant tables
-- Clean data
-- Create dataframe containing demographic variables of churned customers; Create dataframe containing demographic variables of non-churned customers
+- Reccomendations on strategies for future customer segmentation and customer retention efforts
-- Pull summary statistics for demographic variables of churned customers vs non-churned customers
+- Suggestions for future areas of analysis.

-#### Tableau
-- Create relevant visualizations
-- Create dashboard showing key churn metrics, slicable by demographic varibale

-#### Python
-- (TBD)

 ## Data Structure
 ### Project Resources
 Based on a public dataset of auto-insurance customers found on Kaggle. *(Accessible [here](https://www.kaggle.com/datasets/merishnasuwal/auto-insurance-churn-analysis-dataset?select=address.csv))*

-The project uses Postgresql to support data cleaning/manipulation/extraction, Tableau for all data visualizations, and Python for all data modeling purposes.
+The project uses Postgresql to support data cleaning/manipulation/extraction and Tableau for all data visualizations.

 ### Size of Dataset
 This dataset is based on 4 tables (“address”, “customer”, “demographic”, “termination”), each containing information linked to a customer’s tenure with a hypothetical auto insurance company.